ritikrajdev/test-mck/readme.txt

 Hello !!

-Creation of factorial function using recursion
+Changing of factorial function from recursion to iteration